 - Business losses

-The Eaton Fire started at 6:18 PM PST on January 7, 2025 in Eaton Canyon, CA. As of January 27, 2025, it has burned 14,021 acres of land, destroyed 9,418 structures, damaged 1,073 structures, is threatening 55 structures, has killed 17 civilians, and is 95 percent contained, according to CAL FIRE.
-Over 100,000 people have been evacuated, according to Wikipedia.
+The Eaton Fire started at 6:18 PM PST on January 7, 2025 in Eaton Canyon, CA. It burned 14,021 acres of land, destroyed 9,418 structures, damaged 1,073 structures, killed 17 civilians, and has been extinguished.
+Over 100,000 people were evacuated.

-Call us today for a free consultation, fill out this page’s free case evaluation form or text us from this page if you or a loved one incurred losses because of the Eaton Fire.
+Call us today for an immediate, free consultation, fill out this page’s free case evaluation form or text us from this page if you or a loved one incurred losses because of the Eaton Fire.
 We won’t charge you any fee to handle your Eaton Fire case until and unless we recover compensation for you – our only fee will be a percentage of any compensation recovered.
 Call us today.

 Table of Contents